EthanDP/ceam-carving/README.md

 ## Currently Implemented Features
 * Support for 24 bit bmp images
-* Partial support for bluring images
+* Support for blurring images with variable strength (1 to 100)

 ## How to use
 Coming soon